Miguel Vargas Player Props: Dodgers vs. Pirates

 Miguel Vargas At The Plate

-- Vargas has three doubles, a triple and 14 walks while hitting .213.
+- Vargas has four doubles, a triple and 15 walks while batting .231.

+- He ranks 128th in batting average, 38th in on base percentage, and 157th in slugging among qualifying batters in MLB action.

-- This season, Vargas has tallied at least one hit in 11 of 21 games (52.4%), and had multiple hits twice.
+- Vargas has picked up a hit in 12 of 22 games this season, with multiple hits three times.

-- In 21 games played this season, he has not hit a home run.
+- He has not hit a long ball in his 22 games this season.

-- In three games this season, Vargas has picked up an RBI, with more than one RBI once.
+- In four games this year (18.2%), Vargas has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run eight times this year (38.1%), including one multi-run game.
+- He has scored at least once nine times this year (40.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.